Danielle M. Tartar, M.D., Ph.D.

 Her background in immunology has led her to cultivate an interest in complex medical dermatology and rheumatology-dermatology, and she is currently on faculty as both the Co-Director of Inpatient Dermatology and Co-Director of the Autoimmune Connective Tissue Disease Clinic.
 Dr. Tartar is also very involved in resident education at UC Davis, where she serves as the Associate Program Director.
 In her free time, she spends time with her two Siberian Huskies, Thor and Loki.

-Title: Health Sciences Assistant Professor of Dermatology
+Title: Health Sciences Associate Professor of Dermatology

 Undergraduate and Graduate Education: University of Missouri